 Estimate the parameters of a vector error-correction (VEC) model.
-Before estimating VEC model parameters, you must determine whether there are any cointegrating relations (see
+Before estimating VEC model parameters, you must determine whether there are any cointegrating relations (see Test for

 Apply both nonseasonal and seasonal differencing using lag operator polynomial objects.
 The time series is monthly international airline passenger counts from 1949 to 1960.

 Generate data from a known model, specify a state-space model containing unknown parameters corresponding to the data generating process, and then fit the state-space model to the data.